Saturday, June 14, 2025

 You see we live in a "destination" which is quite near to a proper "DESTINATION" called Edinburgh.
 Was it destiny that brought us to this destination?
 Was it fate, predestination or something else?
 I've no clear idea.

 For clarity I should say that the windy day was yesterday.
-We've all moved on since then - the misc.
+We've all moved on since then.
 The Grockles safely sailed away about 8ish.

 Thursday, May 29, 2025